tuckershea/keys.tckr.sh/README.md

 # keys.tckr.sh

-> [!WARNING]
-> This repository is for my own experimentation.
-It may not be
-> entirely practical, but hey, it does produce tiny container images.
-> I would not recommend building the OCI images for any platform
-> other than your current platform.
-Instead, use the GHCR images.

 A keyserver for my SSH keys.

+## Is this the best way to do this?

+No.

+SWS publishes a 4MB image.
+Just copying our files on top of that would be faster, simpler, smaller, and more cross-platform.
+This repository is for my own experimentation.

 ## Usage